CalderaWP/Caldera-Forms/readme.txt

 Stable tag: 1.3.0.2
 License: GPLv2

+Build forms differently.
+So easy, it’s fun!

+== Description ==
 Create beautiful, responsive forms with a simple drag and drop editor.

-== Description ==
-A diffrent kind of WordPress form builder.
-With an intuitive drag and drop interface -– based on a responsive grid -- and a wide range of add-ons, it’s never been easier to create forms for your WordPress site that look great on any device, thanks to Caldera Forms.
-This free plugin includes all of the form types you want, mail and redirect processors, entry logging and AJAX submissions.
+Caldera Forms is a diffrent kind of WordPress form builder.
+With its intuitive drag and drop interface, it's never been easier and less stressful to create forms for your WordPress site that look awesome on any device.
+The visual editor simplifies form building for WordPress.
+Set up your form with multiple columns, add additional pages, and funnel user responses with conditional logic to get more robust data and relevant information from your customers and visitors.

+Whether you are creating a simple contact form or a complex system, you'll love the drag and drop editor.
+Your site's visitors will love the totally responsive, live-updating forms.

 Easy enough for everyday users to create forms, and powerful enough for PHP experts to extend.

 A free plugin by <a href="https://CalderaWP.com" title="CalderaWP: Transform Your WordPress Experience">CalderaWP</a>.

+= Get Help With Caldera Forms =
+Caldera Forms is free to uses, if you need any help, we provide services to ensure you can get the most out of Caldera Forms.

+* <strong>Priority Support</strong> Direct support from our team, your questions answered within one business day. <a href="https://calderawp.com/support#priority-support">Learn more here.</a>
+* <strong>Form Creation</strong> Got a really trick form and not a lot of time? <a href="https://calderawp.com/caldera-forms-services#cf-dfy">We can help.</a>
+* <strong>Customization</strong> Need amn integration with a third-party service or to modify the default behaviour? <a href="https://calderawp.com/caldera-forms-services#cf-custom-code">Let us write you some code.</a>

+<em>Note:  We do not provide free support via WordPress.org.
+Premium add-on purchases include priority support for Caldera Forms.</em>

 Pippin Williamson of Easy Digital Downloads, Restrict Content Pro and AffiliateWP gives [Caldera Forms a 5 star rating](https://themesurgeons.com/wordpress-plugins-recommendations/)!